-Why is the National Park Service implementing a parking and shuttle reservation system at Muir Woods?
+Why has the National Park Service implemented a parking and shuttle reservation system at Muir Woods?

 As visitation to Muir Woods National Monument increases, so do the public safety risks.
 Limited parking, along with high visitation has led to unsafe illegal parking and foot traffic along narrow roads.
-The new parking and shuttle reservation system will better manage visitation levels, allow visitors to plan their trip in advance, and reduce overcrowding.
-In this way, the system will improve the overall visitor experience while also enhancing the protection and preservation of the surrounding natural resources.
+The parking and shuttle reservation system better manages visitation levels, allows visitors to plan their trip in advance, and reduces overcrowding.
+In this way, the system improves the overall visitor experience while also enhancing the protection and preservation of the surrounding natural resources.

-Ace Parking Management, Inc. has been awarded the contract to operate the reservation system and onsite parking management.
+Ace Parking Management, Inc. currently operates the reservation system and onsite parking management.

-Who will be required to make a reservation to visit Muir Woods?
+Who is required to make a reservation to visit Muir Woods?

-All vehicles and shuttle passengers arriving to Muir Woods will be subject to the reservation system beginning January 16, 2018.
+All vehicles and shuttle passengers arriving to Muir Woods will be subject to the reservation system.

 How do I make a parking or shuttle reservation?

 Similar to making a camping reservation, making a parking and shuttle reservation is fast and easy.
-Visitors can make reservations online or by phone beginning January 1, 2018.
 The system will accommodate advance and day-of reservations (dependent on availability).
 Commercial carriers will be required to make advance reservations through a separate system managed through recreation.gov.
 Make your reservations on-line via GoMuirWoods.com ahead of your visit.
 Please ensure you have a printout or downloaded copy of your parking voucher before arriving.